Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/01_WorkflowElements.md

 For detailed information about the different status meaning, see [Link](#to-be-determined).

 Next to the status of each action, a number is displayed.
-This number refers to the number of tokens processed in this action, and depends on the action status.
+This number refers to the number of tokens processed in this action, and it depends on the action status and the number of tokens received.
+For example, if an action displays the message *Done 1*, this means that the action has already been executed and that 1 token has been processed.

-[comment]: <> (Further info?
-Check Wissentransfer!)

-If a token is missing at some point, for example, if a document has not been received, the action cannot be executed and the process stops at the point where data are missing.
-In this case, a black square is displayed on the place specifying the number of tokens waiting to be processed.
+A place can also contain a black square displaying a number.
+This number specifies the number of tokens waiting to be processed at that place.
+This could happen, for example, because a token running in parallel has not been received at a particular stage of the process, but also because all tokens have been processed and are waiting for further action at the end point.

-[comment]: <> (Further info needed!
-Check Wissentransfer!)
+[comment]: <> (Still unhappy about description)